hashtagobi1/Assignment-FD/README.md

 - **Error Handling**: Comprehensive validation and user-friendly error messages
 - **Edge Case Handling**: Handles large files, malformed XML, empty files, etc.

+## 😅 Challenges

+I hadn't used Vexflow before so I had to watch a few videos and read some articles on it to gain familiarity with it.
+Additionally, understanding the functionality, it took a while to decipher that the scrolling was pixel based and not scrolling based on the actual beats.

+I was debating with scaffolding out a framework like Nuxt/Next in order to build it more robustly.
+It would've helped with built-in typescript safety as well as a greater separation but ultimately decided it would waste time and increase complexity.
+Working in a big 1700 line would not be the case in an actual job, there would be a bunch of modular files to prevent code breaking frequently.
+This version works offline, and submits it back to you in the format it was given in.

+Deciding on what scroll modes to use as well as reasoning.
+I decided to research and look at some of my DAWs and music games I had played in the past, then used the help of an LLM to implement the design once I sketched it out.

+Files with multiple staves only played one staff initially, so had to write a function to detect unique staff numbers per part.

+## 🐛 Bugs
+Missing Validation
+- original code would start running if no XML file present

+Incomplete Error Handling
+- Code for errors was quite generic saying things like "Parse Error" + message
+- The edge cases now are a lot more specific as they allow for empty files, broken XML files, no notes. etc.

+Beat-Based Animation System
+- Initially it seemed that the scrolling was based on the pixel position on the screen.
+Opposed to using the beats/musical timing.
+- This version scrolls based on the beat/BPM which also has better syncing with the audio and is more musically accurate.

+Reset Function
+- used to use "noteData.originalFill" which didn't existed anywhere
+- Therefore colors were not restored, leaving the green on the screen.
+Poor UX.

+Tempo Slider
+- Could not adjust slider whilst playing, not good UX.

+Canvas Viewing Issue
+- the initial canvas didn't show the whole sheet, and so had to adjust to the viewport to show the entire thing

 ---

 ## 📝 Changes from Original Code